 - Estonian University of Life Sciences;

 - Tallinn University of Technology;

 - University of Tartu;

 - Innovative Manufacturing Engineering Systems Competence Centre (IMECC);

+- o Tartu Science Park;

+- o Tehnopol Science and Business Park.

-All demonstration projects must be implemented in collaboration of an enterprise and R&D institution.
+All demonstration projects must be implemented in collaboration of an enterprise and an R&D institution.
 The enterprise brings an idea to be solved and this is the task of the Development Team to offer a solution and implement it.
 While enterprise is an Applicant, the Development Team lead is a project leader of a demonstration project.